-This year, as well as enjoying the all the amazing worlds you visit when reading books, Summer Stars is celebrating your imagination by running a short story competition - winners will be selected from a shortlist by authors Judi Curtin, Sarah Webb and Alan Nolan!
+This year, as well as enjoying the all the amazing worlds you visit when reading books, Summer Stars celebrated your imagination by running a short story competition.

-There will be 15 finalists in each category and one national winner from each category.
+There were 15 finalists in each category and one national winner from each category.

 Each winner will receive a Tablet and their story will be published as an ebook on BorrowBox, with a cover designed by a professional illustrator!

 Each finalist will receive a €50 voucher and will be invited to take part in an online event for their age category hosted by one of the three national judges - Judi Curtin, Sarah Webb or Alan Nolan!

 - This competition is open to children living in Ireland.

 - There are three categories: Age 6-9, Age 10-14, Age 15-18.

 - Stories must relate to the theme An Unexpected Adventure.